rainbowchook/face-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the TypeScript template.

+### Serverless Function

+As the app is deployed to Vercel, the serverless function for NodeJS is implemented as required by Vercel.
+Each named file in the /api directory is a separate route.

 #### Use of HTTP instead of HTTPS
 As this project is deliberately kept low-cost by requiring a new stack to be deployed each time, no domain nor CA was purchased for a secure HTTPS connection.
 The stack is always destroyed after testing.